 4. Warning Signs of Depression

-Perhaps the most important component of depression education for those who are not professional researchers revolves around the understanding and recognition of its warning signs.
+Perhaps the most important component of depression education and awareness for those who are not professional researchers revolves around the understanding and recognition of its warning signs.
 That’s because severe cases of this disease can ultimately prove fatal, so the earlier it’s recognized and dealt with the better it is for the ultimate result of the situation.

 According to the Mayo Clinic, the following are examples of common warning signs of depression:

 - Feelings of seemingly intense sadness and resulting outbursts that include tears and expressions of hopelessness

 - Expressions of sudden and persistent anger and even aggression, particularly when asked what may be wrong